 Large rooms are the trend, with many bathrooms and closets looming larger than some downtown condos.

-Most of these buyers also require interior designers.
+Most of these buyers also require interior designers to help them discover the best peel and stick wallpaper as well as great furniture and matching accessories.
+After all, this is the home of their dreams, so they'll want it to have the wow factor.
 Their desire for the best has led to a unique partnership between Hard and Work and renowned designer Jane Lockhart.
-She is principal designer of the Toronto firm she founded in 1997, Jane Lockhart Interior Design.
+She is the principal designer of the Toronto firm she founded in 1997, Jane Lockhart Interior Design.
 She's an award-winning designer, TV personality, and author who's well-known for her expertise in interior design and colour.
 She has also successfully developed and launched two lines of furnishings.

 What the Lockhart team does is look after all the interior architectural details on behalf of McCarthy's clients.

 "He hands it over to us and we give it our full attention so its exactly what the client wants.
 Peter is a wonderful builder, who works with fantastic trades.
 It's a great collaboration," she said.

 In Kingscross, Lockhart said it's important to consider the natural beauty and light available on the premium lots.
 You always want to work with what is naturally available and here, nature and light are in abundance.

 "Adding a great loggia or screened-in porch to maximize outdoor time is a must.
 From a building standpoint, natural underground streams need to be managed to ensure the houses will last a lifetime."

 Lockhart said she loves the open spaces and in Kingscross, creating voluminous, two-storey rooms that capture the light and still feel cozy "was a pleasure to help create."